 The M.A.
-Program in Biography and Memoir offers a rigorous and innovative 30-credit curriculum that teaches students to write compelling narrative prose and exposes students to rigorous practices of archival research, oral history, and rich scholarly material dating back thousands of years.
+Program in Biography and Memoir offers a rigorous and innovative curriculum that teaches students to write compelling narrative prose and exposes students to rigorous practices of archival research, oral history, and rich scholarly material dating back thousands of years.

-Students will take four core courses (12 credits total): Survey Course on the Art of Biography, Biographical Research and Methodology, Writing and Style in Biography, and Ethical Problems in Biography (descriptions below).
+Students will take four core courses: Forms of Life Writing, Research and Methodology in Biography and Memoir, Ethical Problems in Biography and Memoir, Writing and Style in Biography and Memoir (descriptions below).
 Students will then choose among a rich array of elective courses offered in varied academic fields.
 A sample of elective courses is included below.
-Students will complete the program with an individual capstone project (3 credits) under guidance from a faculty member, in which they plan and produce a short biography on a subject of their choosing.
+Students will complete the program with an individual thesis or capstone project under guidance from a Graduate Center faculty member, in which they plan and produce a short memoir or biography on a subject of their choosing.

-The Biographical Narrative: Forms of Life Writing
+BAM 70100 - Forms of Life Writing

-Research and Methodology in Biography and Memoir
+BAM 70200 - Research and Methodology in Biography and Memoir

 This core course will teach students historical methodologies and basic research skills in the writing of biography or memoir.
 They will learn how biographers and autobiographers acquire information through interview techniques, oral history collections, research in government and private archives, or sophisticated use of databases and digital humanities sources.
 Students will make personal trips to New York area archives and libraries, and will conduct practice oral history interviews with sources.